The next time you are grilling for a crowd, make this and see who misses the traditional barbecue fare.

-Punch grilled chicken in the face with flavor by giving it a nice rub down and a sweet and spicy tequila sauce.
-I use chicken thighs because they stay moist and hold their deliciousness for the long grill while absorbing a hint of that smoky flavor we all love.
+Punch grilled chicken in the face with flavor by giving it a nice rub down with a sweet and spicy tequila sauce.
+I use an ancho rub and chicken thighs because they stay moist and hold their deliciousness for the long grill while absorbing a hint of that smoky flavor we all love.
 Over a grilled veggie salad with brown rice, this may just be the perfect summertime supper in between those hot dogs and hamburgers.
-I even be bold and say it’s healthy.
-The next time you are grilling for a crowd, make this and see who misses this traditional barbecue fair..
+I may even be bold and say it’s healthy.
+The next time you are grilling for a crowd, make this and see who misses the traditional barbecue fare…

 Hint: don’t invite that person back.